I no longer offer Bridal Hair services but here are a few tips if you are looking to hire a bridal hairstylist in the near future.

-- Style and prepare your bridal hair as you would like it.
+- Prepare and style your hair as you would like it.

-- Manage bridal preparation to a very tight schedule.
+- Manage bridal preparations to a tight schedule.

-- Style bridesmaids, mothers and guests hair as required.
+- Style mothers, bridesmaids and guests hair as required.

-- Make sure everyone has perfectly dressed hair so that they look immaculate on the wedding pictures.
+- Ensure everybody has immaculately dressed hair so that they look their best on the wedding photographs.